 Who doesn’t love crispy chicken fat, cooked with tangy lemon, and salty capers?
-Hmmmm, I think they are a match made in chicken heaven.
+I think they are a match made in chicken heaven.
 I have been whipping up chicken piccata over the past few weeks.
 It is simple to make, and it is really tasty.
 I do it a bit differently than most recipes; otherwise, we’d be like all the other chicken piccata cooks out there.

 We don’t use dried-out chicken breasts; instead of we use succulent, meaty thighs.
 Dark meat really does have more flavor and is moister than a breast.
 We don’t bread it, think “healthier”.
 No flour coating.
 No breadcrumbs.
 Just juicy thighs, cooked until golden brown.
 We use lots of garlic, as well as finely minced shallots; just because we can.
 We toss in a sprinkling of fresh rosemary, a heavy dose of capers, and some marinated sun-dried tomatoes.
 Finished off with some rich chicken stock, and a splash of white wine, and a very generous squeeze of fresh lemon juice.

 Succulent.
 Really, it is succulent.
 Perfectly paired with a bowl of pasta, that is lightly seasoned; we used some leftover that was seasoned with a little pancetta, garlic, and olive oil.
 Pass the green salad, warm crusty bread, and a glass of wine.
 Life does not get much better than this.

-Do you add extra ingredients into your chicken piccata recipe?
-If so, won’t you share with us.
+Do you add extra ingredients to your chicken piccata recipe?
+If so, won’t you share with us?

 - 4 chicken thighs, skinless